choria-io/asyncjobs/README.md

 dealing with scheduling, retries, acknowledgements and more of the Work Queue item.
 The stored Task will be updated during the lifecycle.

-A single process can handle different types of task by means of different named Queues that can have priority and are polled in a priority-weighted manner for work.
+Different types of task can be stored in one Queue, a single process can attach to a single Queue.

 Multiple processes can process jobs concurrently, thus job processing is both horizontally and vertically scalable.